-Title (Note 1) Qualification Professional qualifications and experiences (Note 2) Independence criteria (Note 3) Number of other public companies where the individual concurrently serves as a member of the Remuneration Committee Independent Director (Convener) Chu-Chien Feng 1.
-Independent Director Feng has more than five years of work 1 experience in the area of commerce, law, finance, or accounting, or otherwise necessary for the business of the Company: President of Global View Co., Ltd. (November 1997 to December 2006 Other electronics) Chairman of Global View Co., Ltd. (January 2005 to December 2006 Other electronics) Chairman of Radiant Innovation Inc. (March 2000 to September 2014 Medical devices) Executive Assistant of the President of HiTi Digital, Inc. (2015 to October 2021 Computer and peripheral equipment industry) Supervisor of CHC Technology Inc. (August 2018 to October 2021 Computer and peripheral equipment industry) Independent Director of Avita Corporation (June 2016 to June 4 2019 Medical devices) Independent Director of AMPAK Technology Inc. (September 2020 to present Telecommunications industry) Independent Director of Powertip Tech Corp.
-(July 2021 to present Optronics) within the second degree of kinship, is not a Director, Supervisor, or employee of the Company or any of its affiliates.
+715 01 March 51, 2024 Title (Note 1) Qualification Professional qualifications and experiences (Note 2) Independence criteria (Note 3) Number of other public companies where the individual concurrently serves as a member of the Remuneration Committee Independent Director (Convener) Chu-Chien Feng Chairman of Global View Co., Ltd. (January 2005 to December 2006 Other electronics) Chairman of Radiant Innovation Inc. (March 2000 to September 2014 Medical devices) Executive Assistant of the President of HiTi Digital, Inc. (2015 to October 2021 Computer and peripheral equipment industry) Supervisor of CHC Technology Inc. (August 2018 to October 2021 Computer and peripheral equipment industry) Independent Director of Avita Corporation (June 2016 to June 2019 Medical devices) Independent Director of AMPAK Technology Inc. (September Independent Director Feng, his spouse, or relative within the second degree of kinship, is not a Director, Supervisor, or employee of the Company or any of its affiliates.
 The number of shares held and shareholding ratio held by Independent Director Feng, his spouse, or relative within the second degree of kinship, or held by a nominee, is zero.
 Independent Director Feng does not serve as a Director, Supervisor, or employee at a company with specific relations with the Company (refer to regulations in Items 5 to 8, Paragraph 1, Article 3 of the Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies).
+Independent Director Feng has not provided auditing services to the Company or any affiliate of the Company, or provided commercial, legal, financial, accounting or related services to the Company or any affiliate of the Company in the past 2 years.
 2